jeffpc/nx01/docs/fs-protocol.md

 STAT (0x0002)
 =============

-Get attributes (`struct nattr`) for of an object.
+Get attributes (`struct nattr`) for of an object identified an open file handle.

-If a non-null vector clock is specified, only that version of the object is considered.
-If a null vector clock is specificied and there is only one version of the object, the attributes of that version are returned.
-If a null vector clock is specified and there are multiple version of the object, the operation fails with `ENOTUNIQ`.

 Inputs
 ------
-* oid of the file or directory
-* vector clock of the file or directory
+* open file handle

 Outputs
 -------